OsmanMutlu/flat/README.rst

 types is supported through the FoLiA paradigm.
 It is a document-centric tool that fully preserves and visualises document structure.

-FLAT is written in Python using the Django framework.
+FLAT is written in Python using the Dango framework.
 The user interface is written using javascript with jquery.
 The FoLiA Document Server (https://github.com/proycon/foliadocserve) , the back-end of the system, is written in Python with CherryPy and is used as a RESTful